 "He was mad because he didn't get what he wanted.
 He was going to make his stand," John Pala said.

 So John and Alex slowly backed away.
 When they were about 20 feet from the bear, "we hightailed it out of there" and a few minutes later reached Evan at the parking lot where they left their car.

 The bear was taken to the University of Tennessee Veterinary Medical Center for a necropsy to determine if it was ill or had rabies, which has never been found before in a Smokies bear.
 The bear had no history of problem behavior.

-Gray said black bears have injured people eight times in the past decade in the Great Smokies, a 520,000-acre preserve straddling the Tennessee-North Carolina border that has about 1,600 bears and draws more than 9 million visitors annually.
-One attack was fatal.
+The Smokies, a 520,000-acre preserve straddling the Tennessee-North Carolina border, has about 1,600 bears and draws more than 9 million visitors annually.
+One bear attack in the park's history was fatal.

 The North American Bear Center lists 61 people killed by black bears in North America since 1900, with 46 of those in Alaska or Canada.